2021–2026 NCAA conference realignment: American Athletic/American Conference

 However, Army's move had unique financial issues of its own.
 Before being announced as a new football member of the American, Army had a TV contract with CBS Sports Network (CBSSN) for its home games through the 2028 season, conflicting with the American's broadcast contract with ESPN.
 The CBSSN contract would remain in place unless the conference or ESPN reached a buyout agreement.
 Also, Army had over 80 football games scheduled in the coming years, with reported exit fees of over $35 million.
 The Army program hired a consultant in an attempt to cancel or reschedule as many of the games as possible.
-Revenue distribution was also a potential issue, as the members that joined in 2023 will not receive a full share of media revenue for several years, though the American had received significant exit fees from the schools that left for the Big 12, and would receive more with SMU's departure.
+Revenue distribution was also a potential issue, as the members that joined in 2023 would not receive a full share of media revenue for several years, though the American had received significant exit fees from the schools that left for the Big 12, and would receive more with SMU's departure.
 The conference and Army agreed that the Army–Navy Game would continue to be played after the conference championship game as a non-conference matchup, and the two academies would not play each other prior to the traditional date except in the conference title game.

 On September 23, 2024, despite rumors, Air Force declined an offer to join the American and remained in the Mountain West.

 In a change not related to realignment, the conference dropped the word "Athletic" from its name on July 21, 2025, becoming simply the American Conference.
 The initialism "AAC", which was used more by media than by the conference, was also retired, with "American" becoming the official short form.